NikolaGmitrovic/LoginLogger/README.md

 **Q**: I'm getting SmartScreen warning, is the batch file safe to use?\
 **A**: File is totally safe, you can check the code for yourself on GitHub.
 If you get a Smartscreen pop up, allow file to execute

+**Q**: Script not working anymore after changing its location\
+**A**: If you change the location of scripts you need to run login_logger.bat again.
+When you run it you will give a warning that says that task already exists, but in this stage task is broken and needs to be replaced.
+Just type "y" and press ENTER and that's it

 ***LOG FILE CONTENTS EXAMPLE***

 Logged in: 09-09-2023 20:03:04\